MatthewZang/Weridrooms/README.md

-# WEIRD ROOMS
+# WEIRD ROOMS (WARNING, THIS GAME MIGHT CONTAIN FLASHING LIGHTS AND ENTITIES THAT WILL MAKE A JUMP SCARE WHEN THEY GET YOU LATER)

 A 3D horror exploration game inspired by the backrooms concept.
 Players navigate through an infinite, unsettling space filled with yellow walls and pillars, collecting useful items while exploring the endless maze.
 Features realistic collision detection and a survival system.
+Do not use ones that haven't deployed properly.

 ## New Features ✨